XiangGao1991/DSalary-Predictor/README.md

-# DSalary-Predictor
+# DSalary Predictor

-## Description:
+## Description
-This project is designed to predict salaries for data science roles, utilizing Linkedin job postings as a primary data source.
-It enables users to obtain personalized salary estimates by entering specific details such as their skills, work experience, geographical location, company size, and other relevant information.
+This project predicts salaries for data science roles using LinkedIn job postings.
+It provides personalized salary estimates by analyzing factors such as skills, work experience, geographical location, company size, and other relevant job properties.

-## Prerequisites:
+## Prerequisites
-### Python 3
+- **Python 3**
+- **Jupyter Notebook**

-### Required libraries:
+### Required Libraries
-#### 1. Data Handling and Analysis
+- **Data Handling and Analysis:** `pandas`, `numpy`
-pandas, numpy
-#### 2. Data Visualization
-matplotlib, seaborn
-#### 3. Data Serialization
-pickle, json
-#### 4. Natural Language Processing
-nltk, gensim
-#### 5. Machine Learning
-sklearn, xgboost, catboost

-### Jupyter Notebook
+- **Data Visualization:** `matplotlib`, `seaborn`
+- **Data Serialization:** `pickle`, `json`
+- **Natural Language Processing:** `nltk`, `gensim`
+- **Machine Learning:** `sklearn`, `xgboost`, `catboost`

-## Project Structure:
+## Project Structure
-•	DSalary_Predictor.ipynb: Project notebook containing all codes.<br>
+- `DSalary_Predictor.ipynb`: Main project notebook containing all code.
-•	job_post_data.csv: structural data after cleaning for analysis and model training
+- `job_post_data.csv`: Cleaned structural data for analysis and model training.

 ## Execution of the Project
-1. Start Jupyter Notebook
+1. Start Jupyter Notebook.
 2. Import necessary packages and comment out any lines required solely for the Data Collection section.
-3. Skip the Data Collection section (cells 2 - 17), as it involves complex automation operations that may not be compatible with all operating systems, including MacOS and Linux.
+3. Skip the Data Collection section (cells 2 - 17), as it involves complex automation operations that may not be compatible with all operating systems, such MacOS and Linux.
-4. Run the Data Processing section (cells 18 - 22) in sequence to convert categorical, numerical, and textual features.
+4. Execute the Data Processing section (cells 18 - 22) to prepare categorical, numerical, and textual features.
-5. Run the EDA section (cells 23 - 40) in sequence to discover feature patterns and their correlations with the target variable.
+5. Execute the EDA section (cells 23 - 40) to analyze feature patterns and their relationships with the target variable.
-6. Run the Latent Dirichlet Allocation section (cells 41 - 51) in sequence to classify job description text to three main topics.
+6. Execute the Latent Dirichlet Allocation section (cells 41 - 51) to classify job description texts into three main topics.
-7. Run the Data Modeling section (cells 52 - 68) in sequence to develop, evaluate, and save the final models.
+7. Execute the Data Modeling section (cells 52 - 68) to develop, evaluate, and save the final models.

 ## Reproducing Results
-1. Ensure sequential execution by carefully following the instructions for each step of processing, analysis, and modeling outlined in this Readme file.
+1. Follow the execution instructions sequentially as outlined in this README to ensure accurate reproduction of results.
-2. Verify that the csv file referenced in the instruction is located in the same directory as the Jupyter notebook file
+2. Ensure the `job_post_data.csv` file is in the same directory as the Jupyter notebook.

 ## Support
-If you encounter any issues, please contact the developer at xig423@lehigh.edu.
+For any issues or inquiries, please contact the developer at [xig423@lehigh.edu](mailto:xig423@lehigh.edu).